Spooner Row railway station: History

 The Bill for the Norwich & Brandon Railway (N&BR) received Royal Assent on 10 May 1844.
 The line was to link with an Eastern Counties Railway (ECR) project of a line from Newport in Essex to Brandon in Suffolk.
 Once complete, the line would enable trains to travel from Norwich to London.
 Work started on the line in 1844.
 The line and its stations were opened on 30 July 1845.
 Spooner Row station opened with the line and was, as now, situated east of Attleborough station and west of Wymondham station.
 The line ran from Ely to Trowse, in Norwich.
 The link into Norwich was delayed due to the need to build a bridge over the River Wensum that kept the river navigable.
 One month before the N&BR opened a Bill authorising the amalgamation of the Yarmouth & Norwich Railway with the N&BR came into effect and so Spooner Row station became a Norfolk Railway asset.

 The NR closed Spooner Row station in September 1847.
 In 1848 the NR was absorbed by the Eastern Counties Railway.
 The ECR reopened Spooner Row station on 1 December 1855.
 The station closed for a second time on 1 August 1860.
 An Act of Parliament on 7 August 1862 authorised the amalgamation the ECR and the Eastern Union Railway, which resulted in the formation of the Great Eastern Railway (GER).
 Subsequent to this, Spooner Row reopened for the third and final time on 1 March 1882.

 The difficult economic circumstances that existed after World War I led the Government to pass the Railways Act 1921 which led to the creation of the Big Four.
 The GER amalgamated with several other companies to create the London and North Eastern Railway (LNER).
 Spooner Row became an LNER station on 1 January 1923.
 On nationalisation in 1948 the station and its services came under the management of the Eastern Region of British Railways.
-The original station buildings were destroyed by fire in the 1970s.
-Upon privatisation the station and its services were transferred to Anglia Railways on 2 March 1997.
+The original station buildings were destroyed by fire in the 1970s, although the station features in the British Transport Films Collection DVD (Volume 4), filmed in 1959.
+Upon privatisation the station and its services were transferred to Central Trains on 2 March 1997.
 On 1 April 2004 the station and its services were transferred to National Express East Anglia, then known as one.
 On 5 February 2012 these were transferred to Abellio Greater Anglia.

 The original wooden level crossing gates were operated manually from the station's signal box.
 However, in 2012 the signal box was closed and the crossing gates were renewed with automatic barriers and warning lights.
 The signal box is due to be relocated to Wymondham Abbey railway station on the heritage Mid-Norfolk Railway.